kwonus/Quelle/Quelle-AVX.md

 2. Utilization of a labelled statement (executing a macro)

-Let’s say we want to name our previously identified SEARCH directive with a label; We’ll call it “moses”.
+Let’s say we want to name the search example from the previous section; We’ll call it *eternal-power*.
 To accomplish this, we would issue this command:

-*domain=old testament ; Moses || moses*
+%span::7 %exact::true + eternal power || eternal-power

 It’s that simple, now instead of typing the entire statement, we can use the label to execute our newly saved statement.
 Here is how we would execute the macro:

-$moses
+$eternal-power

 Labelled statements also support compounding using the semi-colon ( ; ), as follows; we will label it also:

-$moses ; Aaron || my-label-cannot-contain-spaces
+$eternal-power + godhead|| my-label-cannot-contain-spaces

 Later I can issue this command: